Social Networking Safety

 Computer operating systems come with controls so that parents can block websites or track history of use:

 For parents who want to know if their child is being bullied online, there is monitoring software available.
-Information on monitoring software options are posted on the Netsmartz website (type "monitoring software" in the search box).
-The site also offers a Top Ten review of available monitoring software.
+A comparison of the available monitoring software is offered on the PC Magazine website.
+Top Ten Reviews also reviews monitoring software.

 What Should You Know?